mblarsen/dinein/README.md

 * Services provided by docker.
 One container per service for all of your projects by default.
 But easy to add more instances.
 For example, if you need to use both MySQL 5.7 and 8.
 * Write plugins to add more services.
-Comes with: mysql, redis, mailhog.
+Comes with: mysql, mongo, redis, mailhog.
   A plugin is but a few lines of code that you can mostly copy from docker documentation.
 * Use service plugins to add functionality, e.g. to clear redit cache or create a new database (not the server)